ShogunWeb/Accordion-keyboard-map/docs/dev/data-model.md

     }
   ]
 };

+export default keyboard;
 ```

-This model is intentionally simple and can be extended with additional metadata if needed (MIDI numbers, fingering suggestions, tags, etc.).
+The schema is intentionally simple and can be extended with additional metadata if needed (MIDI numbers, fingering suggestions, tags, etc.).